secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabpmhandsonlab3.md

 ---
-title: "GitLab Project Management - Hands-On Lab 3"
+title: "GitLab Project Management - Hands-On Lab: Use GitLab Planning Tools"
 description: "This Hands-On Guide walks you through the lab exercises used in the GitLab Project Management course."
 ---

-## Lab 3: Use GitLab Planning Tools

 > Estimated time to complete: 45-60 minutes